 When it comes to pleasing people in our lives, we tend to be most concerned about pleasing those closest to us.
 And while to some extent it is important to make sure your loved ones’ needs are met in your relationships, you also can’t always put aside your own needs and allow someone to take advantage of your kindness.

-Being a naïve teenage girl who was obsessed with the idea of love, I did whatever he asked of me.
+As a naïve teenage girl obsessed with the idea of love, I did whatever he asked of me.
 And this often resulted in my dropping the ball on my own assignments or losing friendships.

 I now look back on my actions at that time and want to gag.
 That relationship was unhealthy and it was in large because I didn’t set boundaries that emphasized prioritizing my needs.